cvs-health/testilo/README.md

 Work on the functionalities of Testaro and Testilo began in 2017.
 It was named [Autotest](https://github.com/jrpool/autotest) in early 2021 and then partitioned into the more single-purpose packages Testaro and Testilo in January 2022.

+On 5 May 2024 ownership of the Testilo repository was transfered from the personal account of contributor Jonathan Pool to the organization account `cvs-health` of CVS Health.
+The MIT license of the repository did not change.

+## Contributing

+As of 5 May 2024, upon the transfer of the repository ownership to CVS Health, contributors of code to Testilo are required to execute the [CVS Health OSS Project Contributor License Agreement](https://forms.office.com/r/SS09Tn1j6L) for Testilo before any pull request will be approved and merged.

 ## Etymology

 “Testilo” means “testing utility” in Esperanto.

+/*
+  © 2024 CVS Health and/or one of its affiliates.
+All rights reserved.

+  Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+  The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+  THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+*/